 Have you been keeping warm the right way this winter and in the past?
 You may not be doing what's best for your body when it comes to getting through these cold winter months.

-Let's say you forgot your gloves and you've been out in the cold for an extended period of time.
+Let's say you forgot your gloves and you've been out in the cold for an extended time.
 Your fingers have become cold and you try to warm them up.

-A person's first instinct may be to rub your hands together when the best course of action is to wiggle them until they warm.
+Your first instinct may be to rub your hands together.
+However, the best course of action is to wiggle them until they are warm.

-If your skin has been exposed to sub-freezing temperatures and you believe you may have frostbite, don't try to warm your skin by rubbing it as this may cause tissue damage.
-Do not try to warm the potential frostbite until you know you're out of the cold weather as exposed skin re-freezing may cause even more tissue damage.
+If your skin has been exposed to sub-freezing temperatures and you believe you may have frostbite, don't try to warm your skin by rubbing it.
+This may cause tissue damage.
+Warm the potential frostbite once you know you're out of the cold weather, as exposed skin re-freezing may cause even more tissue damage.

-However, both caffeine and alcohol have been found to speed up your body's heat loss.
+However, both caffeine and alcohol can speed up your body's heat loss.

 Alcohol prevents your body from shivering, which is your body's way of warming itself.
-You should let your body shiver as it's an involuntary action by your body in repsonse to heat loss.
+You should let your body shiver–it's an involuntary response to heat loss.

-Caffeine impacts your blood vessels, which has a direct impact on your hands and feet ability to warm themselves.
+Caffeine affects your blood vessels, which directly impacts your hands' and feet's ability to warm.

-So what should you drink instead of coffee or alcohol?
-Scientists recommend drinking a warm glass of water and even a nice glass of hot chocolate instead.
+What should you drink instead of coffee or alcohol?
+Scientists recommend drinking a glass of warm water and even a nice glass of hot chocolate instead.

 Is there any truth to the saying that you should always wear a hat in the cold because you lose the most amount of heat from your head?

-Studies have shown that it's always a smart idea to wear something on your head while exposed to cold temperatures but it's also shown that it's not necessarily true that you lose most of the heat from your head.
+Studies have shown that it's always a smart idea to wear something on your head while exposed to cold temperatures.
+But they've also shown that it's not necessarily true that you lose most of the heat from your head.